K4resz/hassio-addons/meter_reader/README.md

 # Meter Reader

-OpenCV and Tesseract OCR based meter reader.
+OpenCV and Tesseract OCR based utility meter reader.

 Put a webcam in front of your utility meter, OpenCV and Tesseract OCR classifies the image, and it sends the reading over MQTT server/broker of your choice.